 Abasolo el Whisky de Mexico

-Made at Destilería y Bodega Abasolo using 100% cacahuazintle corn, Abasolo is Mexico’s first whiskey, and it’s made using the ancient method of nixtamalization, a process common in Mexican cookery where the kernels are softened by soaking in lime water before washing and hulling, which adds an earthy flavour to the grain.
-On the nose, toffee popcorn, roasted peaches and traces of vanilla from the ageing process, before moving into white pepper spice and more vegetal, savoury notes on the palate.
+Made using 100% cacahuazintle corn at Destilería y Bodega Abasolo, Abasolo is Mexico’s first whiskey, and it’s made using the ancient method of nixtamalization, a process common in Mexican cookery where the kernels are softened by soaking in lime water before washing and hulling, which adds an earthy flavour to the grain.
+On the nose you’ll find toffee popcorn, roasted peaches and traces of vanilla from the ageing process, before this spirit moves into white pepper spice and more vegetal, savoury notes on the palate.

 Mellow Corn Whiskey

-Known as the “bartender’s handshake”, Mellow Corn has been the welcome drink for bartenders in each others’ bars for years.
-Being classified as a straight corn whiskey means it is distilled from a mash of at least 80% corn and aged for at least two years in a once-used bourbon barrel (Mellow Corn is aged for four).
-Made by Heaven Hill distillery in Kentucky, as its name suggests, it’s mellow in profile, but has distinct corn and dried-banana notes.
+Known as the ‘bartender’s handshake’, Mellow Corn has been the welcome drink for bartenders in each others’ bars for years.
+As a straight corn whiskey, the drink must be distilled from a mash of at least 80% corn and aged for at least two years in a once-used bourbon barrel (Mellow Corn is aged for four).
+Made by Heaven Hill distillery in Kentucky, as its name suggests, it’s mellow in profile, but has distinct corn and dried-banana notes to boot.

 Nixta Licor de Elote

-From the same distillery, this liqueur is the most corn-forward of our selection.
-Farmers hand-select the best ears of corn before putting the kernels through a roasting process and then marinating in the distillery’s corn distillate – they call their macerate the base madre.
+From the same distillery as Abasolo, this liqueur is the most corn-forward of our selection.
+Farmers handpick the best ears of corn before putting the kernels through a roasting process and then marinating in the distillery’s corn distillate – they call their macerate the base madre.
 Buttered sweetcorn and grassy notes come through on the nose, while it drinks like a slightly savoury caramel.

 RRP £34.95, The Distillery London